 With an ample amount of easy music under your command, schedule practice performances in front of friends, at open mic events, and so on, using each performance experience to grow your skills and confidence.

-Bear in mind that performance skills, such as those required to focus under pressure and manage errors, improve with steady practice, so practice performances are vital to the confidence-building process.
+Bear in mind that performance skills, such as those required to focus under pressure and manage errors, improve with steady practice.
+Practice performances, therefore, are vital to the confidence-building process.

-In closing, task mastery is indispensable to acquiring security on stage but may not fully allay anxiety among people who wrestle with gnawing personal matters.
+In closing, let’s acknowledge that task mastery is indispensable for acquiring security on stage but may not fully allay anxiety among people who wrestle with gnawing personal matters.
 When nervous impairment persists despite musicians’ best efforts, performers should seek help from qualified therapists or performance coaches.

 Need further help to overcome performance nerves, improve your practice skills, or advance your music career?
-Contact me for coaching via Skype.
+Contact me to discuss possible coaching via Skype.

 © 2017 Gerald Klickstein